Invest Co-op - Indonesia

 "CDF Canada, MI and local partner Kospermindo are helping farmers improve seaweed production, adopt resilient seaweed varieties, and employ more sustainable infrastructure, including environmentally friendly floats."

 With nearly 70% of fisheries outputs from aquaculture, Indonesia is the world's second largest producer of seafood, and is responsible for 75% of global cultivated seaweed production.
-That said, 258 million Indonesians are still living below the national poverty line, with over 90% of the fish, shellfish, and seaweed farming undertaken by small producers in the coastal areas.
+That said, of 258 million Indonesians, 11.2% are still living below the national poverty line.
+Over 90% of the fish, shellfish, and seaweed farming is undertaken by small producers in the coastal areas.
 These producers continue to face challenges to improve their livelihood and economic well-being, but if quality and quantity of production can meet market demands there are opportunities to link small-scale producers to domestic and international markets through co-operatives and other private sector suppliers and processors.

 Our project works directly with women and men small aquaculture producers to increase the quality and quantity of climate-smart production, access to financial services, and access to markets through their co-operatives.
 We are strengthening the institutional capacity of new and existing co-operatives and farmers' groups to help them become sustainable, profitable and gender-equitable businesses that provide better services to their members.
 Finally, we are working with government, private companies, business associations and other stakeholders to strengthen networks, and enable a conducive environment and supply chains for better livelihoods for women and men small aquaculture producers.

 Program undertaken with the financial support of the Government of Canada provided through Global Affairs Canada.